 Sofia Castro is born and raised in Sweden with both parents from Uruguay.
-She works as a dancer, choreographer and independent producer with a main interest in flamenco as her artistic expression.
-Furthermore, Sofia also takes part of several productions as a dancer, actress and musician.
-She has an international portfolio with ongoing projects in Spain, Denmark and Uruguay and several more being planned for the coming year.
+She works as a dancer and choreographer.
+Sofia also takes part of several productions as a actress and musician.
+She works internationally with different cooperation projects that integrate both the traditional flamenco scene and the contemporary art scene.

 Her passion for dancing started as a child and she began taking classes of classic ballet.
 Her interest in performing arts grew and three years of theatre studies in the Art School in Stockholm was added to her journey.
 She later expanded her dance knowledge in the Swedish schools BallettAkademin and Danscenter taking classes of various styles.
 She studies Afro-Cuban and rumba dance at the Dance Institute of Havana.
 To finally settle in Seville and develop Flamenco as his artistic expression.There she studied and worked for ten years forming herself at, amongst others, the Cristina Hereen Foundation.

 Through Flamenco she is interested in the particular relationship between dance and identity, her career is guided by the exploration, collaboration and fusion of the different styles and borders in art.